SongStitch/song-stitch/README.md

 ## Usage

-To use SongStitch, simply go to [songstitch.art](songstitch.art) to get started, or you can download the App for iOS on the App Store!
+To use SongStitch, simply go to [songstitch.art](songstitch.art) to get started, or you can download the free App for iOS on the [App Store](https://apps.apple.com/au/app/songstitch/id6450189672)!

 If you would like to run SongStitch yourself, below are the instructions on how you can build and run SongStitch.